By Van Bryan

 It would seem that Sisyphus’ wife is truly the tragic hero in this story, having followed her husbands request she is promptly confronted with a newly resurrected Sisyphus who scolds her for only doing as he asked.
 It doesn’t make sense, I know, but stick with me on this one.
 After Sisyphus returns to the mortal world he quickly decides that he does not wish to return to the underworld.
 He learns to love the trees, the cool oceans, and the feel of warm stone under his feet.
 He wishes to stay and so betrays Hades by refusing to return.
 It is only after Hermes swiftly captures the newly freed man, does Sisyphus return to the land of the dead.
 And there his boulder is waiting for him.

 Albert Camus was born in Algeria in 1913.
 Only one year later, his father would be killed in World War I. Camus was raised by his mother in extreme poverty.
 At the age of 25, Camus traveled to France where he would develop into a highly successful author and existential philosopher.
+His book, The Plague, written in 1947, is particularly relevant today.
 He was involved with the French resistance during the Occupation of Paris during World War II.
 Editing and writing many underground newspapers during this time, Camus would attempt to undermine the Nazi control of Paris.
 He was awarded the Nobel Prize for literature in 1957, only to die tragically in a car crash three years later.

 In The Myth Of Sisyphus, his first essay published in 1942, Camus uses the myth of Sisyphus as a corner stone on which to build his unique school of existential thought.
 Following some of the teachings of the Danish philosopher Soren Kierkegaard, Camus’ philosophy would later become known as Absurdism.
 Absurdism teaches that human beings struggle with an internal, never ending quest for purpose and fulfillment in life.
 This search for purpose is in direct conflict with the apparent purposelessness of the universe.
 Struggling to find meaning in a universe devoid of any is at the heart of the human condition, a condition that tortures us the more we fight against it.